WhiteStar-Communications/HyperSpace-Service/README.md

 ---

-## Data Plane (Port 5501)
+## Data Plane (UDP, Port 5501)

-The DataServer moves raw IP packets between your Java app and the TUN interface.
-Connect to `127.0.0.1:5501`.
+The DataServer moves raw IP packets between your external application and the TUN interface.
+The external application will send raw IPv4 packets as datagrams to `127.0.0.1:5501`.
+HyperSpace Service validates the datagram and injects it into the TUN interface.
+Outgoing packets from the TUN interface are echoed back via UDP to the external application.

-**Java → macOS (Packets to TUN)**
-- Single packet:
-{"cmd":"packetToTUN","packet":"<base64-encoded-packet>"}
-- Multiple packets:
-{"cmd":"packetsToTUN","packets":["<b64>","<b64>"]}

-**macOS → Java (Packets from TUN)**
-- Single packet:
-{"cmd":"packetFromTUN","packet":"<b64>"}
-- Multiple packets:
-{"cmd":"packetsFromTUN","packets":["<b64>","<b64>"]}

 ---

 ## Startup

 1) Launch the host app.
 Upon the first launch, a user will be prompted to allow a VPN configuration to be created and to give necessary permissions for the system extension.
-Once launched, the host app will open ports `5500` and `5501`.
-From your Java app, connect to port 5500 to issue control commands (load, start, stop, status, update) and connect to port 5501 to send/receive base64-encoded packets.
-2) From your Java app, you need to first issue a `load` command.
+2) From your external app, you need to first issue a `load` command.
 Then, you will need to issue a `start` command.
 After these commands are successful, your TUN interface is up and running.
 3) Send and receive packets, and update your tunnel settings accordingly.

 ---